David (The Lost Boys): Television

-In 2020 it was announced that a television series based on the character and the rest of the vampire gang is in production at The CW, focusing on the gang of vampires at different points in history.
+In 2020, it was announced that a television series based on the character and the rest of the vampire gang is in production at The CW, focusing on the gang of vampires at different points in history.
 Dakota Shapiro was cast in the role for the first pilot, but was replaced with Lincoln Younes and the character renamed "Benjamin" for the second pilot.

+Stage

+In 2017, it was announced that a musical adaptation of the original movie was in production.
+On October 8, 2025, it was announced that Ali Louis Bourzgui would be originating the role of David.
+The Lost Boys: A New Musical opened at the Palace Theatre on Broadway on April 26, 2026, with Bourzgui's performance as David being well-received by critics.
+For his portrayal, Bourzgui won the Tony Award for Best Featured Actor in a Musical.

 Fictional character biography

 Not much is known about David's life before becoming a vampire.
-He was sired by Max and went on to create his own gang of subordinates (Paul, Dwayne, and Marko).
+He was sired by Max and went on to lead his own gang of subordinates (Paul, Dwayne, and Marko) who were also sired by Max.
 They take up residence in the underground remnants of a long-destroyed luxury hotel.
 The audience is introduced to David through the eyes of Michael Emerson, and Michael's fascination with a half-vampire named Star, whom David appears to be in a relationship with.
 Michael is provoked by David into participating in a dangerous motorcycle race.
 Michael is then lured back to David's lair where he undergoes an initiation, unknowingly drinks blood, and becomes a half-vampire.

 David takes Michael to a group of Surf Nazis at a bonfire, hoping to prompt him into killing.
 Michael however returns home to his brother, Sam, who has become friends with a pair of vampire hunters, Edgar and Alan Frog.
 Michael leads Sam, Edgar, and Alan to the vampire lair during the daytime while they are sleeping, and kill Marko.
 The group escapes.

 The vampires attack the vampire hunters at Sam's house, leading to the deaths of Paul and Dwayne.
 David and Michael face off, which ends with David being impaled on antlers.